Grading Procedure

 The [senior role] is responsible for ensuring that finalised course grades are published [through the LMS].
 Finalised course grades may not be released by any other means.

-2. Interim notations
+2. When we use Interim notations

 If it is not possible to finalise a course grade for an enrolled student by the published timeline, the Interim notation (I) may be used so that the student’s progress in the program can be accurately monitored.